Previous dayMarch 30, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 20:23 UTC on March 30, 2026, a magnitude 3.1 tremor occurred 43 km SW of Wales, Alaska.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+This magnitude 3.1 event was detected 43 km SW of Wales, Alaska on March 30, 2026, with origin time 20:23 UTC.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 65.350°N, -168.785°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 65.350°, -168.785°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30